- Residence Requirement

 This letter may be requested anytime from the point the student has completed all requirements for the awarding of the degree and until five days prior to commencement.
 A student in a master’s thesis option or a doctoral program must have completed all degree requirements, including final clearance from Thesis and Dissertation Services, to be eligible to request this letter.
 For a student in master’s non-thesis option programs, requests for a letter will be accepted only if the student has completed all degree plan coursework and the final examination results, if applicable, have been approved by the Office of Graduate and Professional Studies.

-Every student completing a graduate degree who wishes to continue to enroll in pursuit of another graduate degree should do so by filing an approved letter of intent with the Office of Graduate and Professional Studies.
+Graduate students completing a graduate degree who wish to continue to enroll in pursuit of another graduate degree at Texas A&M should investigate the process of filing a letter of intent with the admitting department for the subsequent graduate degree.
+Letters of Intent are common when students are applying to pursue a subsequent degree within the same department and college, but may not be acceptable for students applying for a subsequent degree in a varying discipline from their current degree.
 A letter of intent which has been approved by the head of the department (or chair of the intercollegiate faculty) in which the student intends to study will be viewed by the Office of Graduate and Professional Studies as an admission to the program specified in the letter.
 A student must use the letter of intent form which is available on the website at http://ogaps.tamu.edu.

 If a break in enrollment occurs for one academic year or longer following graduation, the student must apply for admission to the other graduate degree program through Graduate Admissions before enrolling in the other graduate degree program.

 In those programs in which a professional internship is used (see individual programs), a student will spend an appropriate period of time under the supervision of a practicing professional in industry, business, an educational institution or a government agency.
 The objectives of the internship are two-fold: